sisl/Contrail/README.rst

 to install Contrail as a package.

-In order to use the tool, clone the Contrail repository to your local computer and open it in an IDE.
+Additionally, you can clone the Contrail repository to your local computer and open/run it in an IDE.
+The `tutorial.rst <https://github.com/sisl/Contrail/blob/main/docs/source/tutorial.rst>`_ assumes that you have done this step.

 .. _contrail-dependencies: